poseidon-framework/poseidon-framework.github.io/qjanno.md

 Available options:
   -h,--help                Show this help text --version                Show qjanno version
-  QUERY                    MYSQL syntax query with paths to files for table
+  QUERY                    SQLite syntax query with paths to files for table
                            names.
 See the online documentation for examples.
-The special table name syntax 'd(path1,path2,...)''
+The special table name syntax 'd(path1,path2,...)' treats
-                           treats the paths (path1, path2, ...) as base
+                           the paths (path1, path2, ...) as base directories
-                           directories where .janno files are searched
+                           where .janno files are searched recursively.
-                           recursively.
 All detected .janno files are merged into one table and can thus be subjected to arbitrary queries.
   -q,--queryFile FILE      Read query from the provided file.
   -c,--showColumns         Don't run the query, but show all available columns
                            in the input files.